 That means that you could find 3 flats you want to look at in Bloomsbury, and all are with different agencies.

-This means you have to call up each agency, submit your details, and make appointments separately.
+This means you have to call up each agency to find a flat in London, submit your details, and make appointments separately.

 This lack of a centralized system can make it a real jigsaw to figure out viewings, which then also have to fit around the letting agent’s schedule and that of any current tenant’s living at the property.